tina4stack/tina4-php/docs/installation.md

 # Installation

 To make the magic of Tina4 possible, there are various tools you need to install first.
 Below you will find a list of the tools you need and how to install them.
-Soon you will be ready to do some serious magic.

 # Required